laroche/tastyworks-pnl/README.md

 The option __--verbose__ adds currency gains for each transaction.

-The option __-b__ adds all losses from option writing into __term_loss__.
-This is needed to compute all non-stock losses for the German tax statement.

-Per default balance adjustments are only output as total sum, you can use the option __--long__ to include balance adjustments into the list of transactions.

 Per default the script stops on unknown trading symbols (underlyings) and you have to hardcode into the source code if it is an individual stock or some ETF/fond.
 You can use the __--assume-individual-stock__ option to assume individual stock for all unknown symbols.